It’s National Cookie Day: Satisfy Your Sweet Tooth at These Local Eateries

 220 Clarendon St., Boston

-L. A. Burdick Handmade Chocolates offers hefty cookies with generous amounts of chocolate chunks—and best of all, they’re under $5.
-Try the Burdick cookie (dark chocolate chips, crunchy walnuts, and a touch of fresh vanilla bean) or the newest special, the cookie tart, with milk and dark chocolate chips.
-(Rest easy if you’re allergic—the tarts have no nuts.)
+L. A. Burdick Handmade Chocolates offers hefty cookies with generous amounts of chocolate chunks, hovering at the $5 (each) price point.
+Try the Burdick cookie (dark chocolate chips, crunchy walnuts, and a touch of fresh vanilla bean), the newest special (a banana caramel cookie, with nuts), or the cookie tart ($5.50), with milk and dark chocolate chips.

 3.